isoume/gcp-data-plateform/README.md

 1. [Environment Setup](setup.sh)
 2. [Terraform Configuration](main.tf)
-3. [Terraform Commands] command terraform init terraform validate terraform plan -var-file=env/dev.tfvars terraform apply -var-file=env/dev.tfvars
+3. [Terraform Commands] command
+- Initialize the environment
+terraform init
+- Validate the code
+terraform validate
+- Plan to visualize the resources that will be created terraform plan -var-file=env/dev.tfvars
+- Apply to create resources that you want to provisionned terraform apply -var-file=env/dev.tfvars